rxnlabs/cshp-plugin-tracker/README.md

 3. **WP-CLI Integration**
    ![WP-CLI plugin search screenshot](docs/assets/cpr-wp-cli-result.png)
    *(Use `wp plugin install cpr:some-plugin` to recover premium plugins.)*

-## Frequently Asked Questions
-### Why not just not track plugins and rely on WordPress Packagist and Composer?
-Great question.

-- Not all web host support installing plugins using Composer or have Composer installed.
-Not all web host even have WP CLI installed.
-- We worked with organizations of various sizes and budgets.
-Not every client can afford a good host that enforce good workflow habits like Pantheon.
-- We don’t always deploy code in a way that is suitable to a good workflow.
-We want to have best practices for both support clients and retainers but we have not found a good middle ground that does not increase maintenance costs for our clients.
-- WordPress Packagist is not a project officially supported by the core WordPress team.
-- WordPress Packagist does not work with premium plugins not hosted on wordpress.org

 ## Contributing & Support